alchemy-fr/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 -------------

 Click on the *Help* tab to view the online documentation.
-Click on the arrow next the Help tab, to show two sub tabs :
+Click on the arrow next the Help tab, to show two sub tabs:

 .. image:: ../../images/General-menu3.jpg
     :align: center